SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/application/manageengine_adauditplus.md

 ## Create the intake

-Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format `ManageEngine AuditADPlus`.
+Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format `ManageEngine ADAuditPlus`.

 ## Forward logs to Sekoia.io